ace-wg/ace-dtls-profile/draft-gerdes-ace-dtls-authorize.md

 C cannot always know a priori if a Authorized Resource Request will succeed.
-If C repeatedly gets AS Information messages (cf. {{as-info}}) as response to its requests, it SHOULD request a new Access Token from AS to continue communication with RS.
+If C repeatedly gets AS Information messages (cf. {{as-info}}) as response to its requests, it SHOULD request a new Access Token from AS in order to continue communication with RS.

 ## Dynamic Update of Authorization Information {#update}